Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: MathSpatial

 \emph{MathSpatial-Bench} covers three major categories, further divided into eleven subcategories that reflect representative tasks in human education.
 The three categories are Holistic Recognition, Generative Inference, and Abstract Deduction.
 Figure~\ref{fig:benchmark_distribution} illustrates representative examples from each category, showing how tasks require different forms of reasoning such as multi-view correspondence, geometric consistency, and property deduction.

 In total, the benchmark consists of 518 problems in Holistic Recognition, 636 in Generative Inference, and 846 in Abstract Deduction.
 The detailed distribution across all subcategories is shown in Figure~\ref{fig:benchmark_distribution}, where for instance Geometric Property Calculation (GPC) accounts for 24.1\% and Missing-View Completion (MVC) for 17.9\%.
 This balanced coverage enables fine-grained error analysis and a comprehensive assessment of model capabilities.
-For detailed descriptions of each subcategory, please refer to ~\ref{app:dataset}.

-We only present the construction and distribution of the benchmark here.
-The comparative performance of humans and MLLMs on \emph{MathSpatial-Bench} is discussed in Section~\ref{sec:experiments}, where we highlight the substantial gap between human accuracy (over 95\%) and model performance (often below 60\%).